The Kind of Innovation the Church Needs

 Doing church is often like being fish unaware of the water we’re swimming in.
 We just assume things are the way they are because it’s the way they've always been!
 Of course, we know from studying history that this is not actually true.
 The Church has not always been separately incorporated business entities run by paid clergy and staff who produce programming and events to attract a mostly passive audience.
 But because this model is so ubiquitous, it tends to limit our imaginations of what else is possible.
 I also know from personal experience that it is especially difficult to be aware of how the system works while being an active participant in it or even more so, a beneficiary of it.

 There's a quote sometimes attributed to Albert Einstein that says, “We cannot solve our problems with the same thinking we used when we created them."
 Put another way, we cannot expect to change a system using the very same tools, methods, and materials that we used to build it in the first place.
-More preaching, programming, and production are fine and good but not likely to create the kind of deep systemic change that is needed.
+More leader-centric preaching, programming, and production are not likely to create the kind of deep systemic change that is needed.
 Why?
 Because they are part of the very system we’re trying to change.
 Systemic problems require systemic solutions.
 We need more than new ways of doing the same old thing.
 We need a new system altogether.

 I’ve learned that not all innovation is the same and have come to think of church innovation in three layers.
 The first layer is strategic innovation and it is the most common.
 It is churches creating new means of accomplishing the same end goals without any fundamental change in structure.
 Strategic innovation can be a new program or target demographic, a new technology that enhances the worship experience, or even a new worship format.
 It is innovation that focuses primarily on WHAT the church does.